snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Resolve the webservice issue by passing protocols in the webconfig.
 Now able to see the Schedules ride entries in a grid format on separate screen

 Successfully solved the grid issue, we are able to accept the incoming webservice method requests based on GET and POST protocols after being added to the we.config file

+Looking forward to make the local database of project to central by using back4app.
+Doing research how to connect the .net project on to back4app.